elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-studio-stencil.md

 ---
-title: Elsa Studio Application
+title: Elsa Studio (Stencil)
-description: Setting up Elsa Studio in ASP.NET Core apps and connecting to a workflow server.
+description: Installing the workflow designer in an ASP.NET application.
 ---

+{% callout title="Deprecation Notice" type="warning" %}
+This chapter is about the legacy version of the workflow designer.
+It is still available for use, but it is no longer being actively developed.
+Instead, we recommend using the [Blazor version](./elsa-studio) of the workflow designer.
+{% /callout %}

 ## Introduction

-In the previous chapter, we looked at setting up a workflow server in ASP.NET and looked at creating and executing workflows using the REST API.
+We looked at setting up a workflow server in ASP.NET and looked at creating and executing workflows using the REST API.

-In this chapter, we will create a separate ASP.NET Blazor Webassembly app that hosts Elsa Studio that connects to the workflow server.
+In this chapter, we will create a separate ASP.NET app that hosts the workflow designer that connects to the ASP.NET workflow server we created in the previous chapter.

 ## Setup